 Screenshots is another popular feature built right into the Firefox browser, allowing you to easily capture a picture of your screen.
 When you take a screenshot, you can choose to copy the file or choose which folder you want to find it in, instead of cluttering your desktop.

 Both browsers have a lot of crossover features, as well as some unique functions.
 It’s worth mentioning, if you take a lot of screenshots, you’ll wonder how you ever lived without this handy feature that’s built right into Firefox.
 But if you’re just looking for a fast, private browser for surfing and shopping, then you may want to give Firefox a try — especially if you’ve been exclusively using Safari because it came preloaded as the default browser on your computer.
 Eventually, you’ll discover which one is more suited to your needs.

 |Mobile OS availability|

 Firefox and Safari both provide a seamless experience when moving from desktop to mobile browsing or vice versa.
 For Safari, one of its main strengths is its continuity features.
 It syncs your bookmarks, tabs, history and more to iCloud so they’re available on all your devices.
 That means you can open a tab on your iPhone and have it also appear on your macOS laptop with just a click.

-Firefox also offers a similar sync feature when you sign up for a free Firefox Account that enables users to easily synchronize their bookmarks, browsing history, preferences, passwords, filled forms, add-ons, and the last 25 opened tabs across multiple computers.
+Firefox also offers a similar sync feature when you sign up for a free Mozilla account that enables users to easily synchronize their bookmarks, browsing history, preferences, passwords, filled forms, add-ons, and the last 25 opened tabs across multiple computers.
 What sets Firefox apart from Safari is that it is available on any desktop or mobile platform, iOS, Android, Windows or macOS, boosting its portability across any device you may own.